Tuesday, Dec. 24 and Wednesday, Dec. 25 – All locations will be closed for the Christmas Holidays.

 The Program

-- The Carnegie Library for Local History began collecting oral histories in 1976.
+The Carnegie Library for Local History began collecting oral histories in 1976.
 In the early 1980s, the program was led by Maria Rogers, a volunteer manager.
-After the death of Maria, and her family worked with the Boulder Library Foundation (BLF) to endow the program and fund a coordinator position.
+Following Maria’s death, her family worked with the Boulder Library Foundation (BLF) to endow the program and fund a coordinator position.
 With this endowment, the program was named the Maria Rogers Oral History Program (MROHP).

 The Collection